 Thanks to this, I get to travel all over the world.
 Perl's still incredibly popular, but due to a weird technological culture shift, demand has dropped relative to supply.
 That will change again, but for now, it's a great opportunity (and if you're curious, you can see that it's remained one of the 10 most discussed programming languages for many years).

 What this "high demand/low supply" strategy means is that you can take advantage of this.
 Get a bit of experience in your field and if something starts getting popular fast, learn just enough about it to put it on your CV/résumé and start contacting recruiters/companies abroad.
-For a while, Ruby on Rails seemed like the hottest thing in tech and companies were even contacting me for Rails jobs, even though I didn't know Ruby (this happened twice).
+For a while, Ruby on Rails seemed like the hottest thing in tech and companies were even contacting me for Rails jobs, even though I didn't know Ruby.
 A programmer with Rails "experience" could have a chance at converting this into a legitimate job overseas.
 It's not easy, but you can do it.

 To learn more about the general high demand/low areas for your target country, try searching for "shortage occupation" for said country.
 You might be surprised.
 For example, the UK shortage occupation list (pdf) has social workers in child and family services, but who would have thought that "social worker" is a high demand job?
 You should also check out the Australian skilled occupations list.
 Don't just focus on Europe!